This post may contain paid links. See more info on my privacy page.

 Instructions

-- Add sausage to the baking dish, spreading it evenly over the rolls.
+- Add sausage crumble over the rolls, spreading it out evenly.

-- Pour the egg mixture over the rolls and sausage.
+- Pour the egg mixture over the sausage.

 Notes